Kc2693/BYOB/README.md

 #### DELETE `api/v1/exercises`
   * YOU MUST specify an exercise ID in the body of your request
-  * If successful, response will give back a message telling you that the exercise was deleted.
+  * Response will contain a message telling you that the exercise was deleted.

   Example response:
   ```